-However, following a number of cases where senior leaders in school had failed to act upon concerns raised by staff, Keeping Children Safe in Education (DfE 2020) emphasises that any member of staff can contact children's social care if they are concerned about a child.
+However, following a number of cases where senior leaders in school had failed to act upon concerns raised by staff, Keeping Children Safe in Education (2023) emphasises that any member of staff can contact children's social care if they are concerned about a child.

 Child protection information, including Operation Encompass and Operation Endeavour notifications will be stored and handled in line with the Data Protection Act 1998.
 Information sharing is guided by the following principles.
 The information is:

-necessary and proportionate
+- necessary and proportionate

 - relevant

 - adequate

 - accurate

 - timely

 - secure

 Information sharing decisions will be recorded, whether or not the decision is taken to share.
 Child Protection recording forms and other written information will be stored in a locked facility and any electronic information will be password protected and only made available to relevant individuals.
+Child protection information, including Operation Encompass and Operation Endeavour notifications will be stored separately from the pupil's school file and the school file will be 'tagged' to indicate that separate information is held.